MukherjeePradipta/MukherjeePradipta.github.io/pages/People.md

 <center> <b>Join Our Research Team!
 Open Positions in Postdoc/PhD/Master's project/ Internship</b></center>

-We welcome highly motivated and passionate candidates with backgrounds in Physics, Optics, Electronics, Electrical, Mechanics, Biomedical, Biology, Medicine, and related fields to apply for our open positions.
+We welcome motivated candidates with backgrounds in Physics, Optics, Electronics, Electrical, Mechanics, Biomedical, Biology, Medicine, and related fields to apply for our open positions.

 **Post-doctoral Positions**
 - Candidates with their own fellowships are encouraged to apply by emailing their CV and a brief research proposal to [Pradipta](mailto:pmukherjee@cbme.iitd.ac.in).